sfzinstruments/DrumGizmo.DRSKit/README.md

 library, and  that has been very kind making this kit available to us for free, and to Lars Muldjord for kindly providing useful help.

+# Changelog

+## 9-July-2020

+- New stereo Sforzando version
+- Polyphonic Aftertouch feature for cymbals choke using E-Drums
+- Variable hihats (CC4) for E-Drums
+- Keyswitches for mapping mode
+- The "Bleed ALL" control in the stereo version is turned off by default (0), to lighten the polyphony/voices consumption within single instance of Sforzando.
+- "Bleed Bottom" is for enabling Kick and Toms bleed in the snare bottom channel.
+- Caution for .ariax multi version : Do not change volume and pan (CC7 & CC10)
+  from your Keyboard/MIDI controller/DAW MIDI track,
+  because it will modify all the ARIA Player's slots/channels simultaneously.

 [DRSDrums]:          http://www.drsdrums.dk/
 [DrumGizmo website]: https://www.drumgizmo.org/wiki/doku.php?id=kits:drskit